ltruncel/Bertelsmann_60daysofudacity/README.md

 # Bertelsmann 60 Days of Udacity Challenge

-### Hi!
-My name is Laura Truncellito.
+### Greetigns from LauraT!
 This is a record of my 60-day learning challenge for the Bertelsmann Data Track Scholarship where I pledged to code and work through my Foundations course content for at least 30 minutes every day.
 I began on December 10, 2020. <br>

 <i> Image Credits: Unless otherwise mentioned, images included in the challenges are from the Bertelsmann Tech Scholarship Challenge Course - Introduction to Problem Solving with Advanced Analytics Nanodegree Program by Udacity</i> <br>